American-Exchange/MoYoungWatchFlutterSDK/Wiki.md

 > 3. Applications cannot listen to incoming calls after they are killed

 # 18 Sedentary reminder

+Sedentary reminder conditions:

+1. The time during which the sedentary reminder must be set (valid period: 10:00-22:00);
+2. If it is detected that it is not worn for 10 consecutive minutes, there will be no reminder and the timer will restart;
+3. While charging, there will be no reminder while sleeping;
+4. The number of steps within an hour is less than 50;
+5. The watch supports the Do Not Disturb period.
+Do not display message push and sedentary reminders during the time.

 ## 18.1 Sets sedentary reminder